 Manual cross-referencing works for a handful of candidates, but it falls apart at scale.
 If you’re sourcing 20 or more developers from Stack Overflow profiles, you need a tool that aggregates contact information across platforms automatically.

 Pin scans 850M+ candidate profiles with contact data already enriched - email, phone, and LinkedIn.
-Instead of spending 15 minutes per Stack Overflow user piecing together contact info, you can match a developer's name and location to their full professional profile in seconds.
-Pin's multi-channel outreach then handles the email, LinkedIn, and SMS sequences that produce a 48% response rate.
+Instead of spending 15 minutes per Stack Overflow user piecing together contact info, you can match a developer’s name and location to their full professional profile in seconds.
+Pin’s multi-channel outreach then handles the email, LinkedIn, and SMS sequences that deliver 5x better response rates than the industry average.

 As John Compton, Fractional Head of Talent at Agile Search, puts it: “I am impressed by Pin’s effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles.”
 That’s exactly the kind of sourcing Stack Overflow is good for - finding niche technical talent that doesn’t surface through traditional channels.
 Pin’s AI sourcing turns that discovery into actual conversations.